Your How-to Guide to Visiting Jeronimos Monastery in Lisbon

 The Architecture of the Monastery of Jeronimos

 The Jerónimos Monastery is widely regarded as one of the best examples of Manueline-style architecture.
-This unique Portuguese style combines Gothic, Moorish, and Renaissance together.
-It’s lavishly ornate, weaving in complex sculptural themes.
-Carved in limestone are nautical elements as a nod to the Age of Discoveries.
+This unique Portuguese style combines Gothic, Moorish, and Renaissance.

 The 16th-century monastery is a shrine for explorers, full of maritime motifs like a rope wrapped around the columns and innumerable aquatic monsters, all recalling the period when Portugal ruled the oceans.

 An overwhelming sense of tranquillity overcomes you as you see the double-tier cloisters.
-The large square of 55 m x 55 m (or 180 feet x 180 feet) features wide arches and windows with tracery resting on delicate mullions.
-Visit in the early morning or late afternoon to catch the light spilling through the broad arcades.
+The large square in the center features wide arches and windows with tracery resting on delicate mullions.

-What to See at Jeronimos Monastery
+8 Things You’ll Want to See at Jeronimos Monastery

-The Cloisters
+1. The Cloisters

-The Cloisters is a beautiful example of Manueline architecture, characterized by ornate stonework and intricate details.
-The Cloisters provide a peaceful oasis with its tranquil garden and serene atmosphere.
+The Cloisters provide a peaceful oasis with its tranquil garden and serene atmosphere (if you get there before the crowds that is!)
 Take a stroll through the arches and enjoy the intricate details of the stone carvings.

-Chapter House
+2. Chapter House

-The Confessionals
+3. The Confessionals

 The Confessionals is a unique feature, designed to provide a private space for monks to confess their sins to a priest.
 The small, set of 12 rooms with enclosed spaces are adorned with beautifully carved woodwork and provide an interesting glimpse into the spiritual practices of the past.

-Tomb of Fernando Pessoa
+4. Tomb of Fernando Pessoa

 The Tomb of Fernando Pessoa is a must-see for literary enthusiasts visiting Jeronimos Monastery.
 Pessoa was one of Portugal’s most celebrated poets and writers, and his tomb is a fitting tribute to his legacy.
 The tomb is simple but elegant, and visitors can pay their respects to the great writer.

-Tomb of Alexandre Herculano
+5. Tomb of Alexandre Herculano

 The Tomb of Alexandre Herculano is another notable site within this Lisbon Monastery.
 Herculano was a prominent historian and writer, and his tomb is located in the monastery’s beautiful Gothic chapel.
 The tomb is ornately decorated and provides a fitting final resting place for one of Portugal’s most celebrated intellectuals.

-Refectory
+6. Refectory

 The Refectory at Jeronimos Monastery was the dining hall for the monks and is another impressive example of Manueline architecture.
 The room is adorned with intricate carvings and has a stunning vaulted ceiling.
 You can imagine what it was like to dine in this grand space centuries ago.

-High Choir
+7. High Choir

-The Church of Santa Maria
+8. The Church of Santa Maria

-Part of the monastery includes the church of Santa Maria.
-Nothing less than spectacular, the continuation of Manueline architecture is seen in the interior of this church.
 One of the church’s most admired historical artifacts is the tombs of Vasco da Gama and Luís de Camões.
 Their highly ornate tombs bear all the symbolism of Manueline architecture – carved ropes, spheres, and other seafaring motifs.

-large monastery in lisbon
+large monastery in lisbon jeronimos monastery tickets

-Jeronimos Monastery entrance fee
+Jeronimos Monastery Entrance Fee

 Jeronimos Monastery Church: free